 Who is liable when a partner stops paying the mortgage?

 If your name is on the mortgage, you’re liable for the repayments — whether or not you’ve been responsible for them in the past.
 If your partner suddenly stops making payments and you fall into arrears, your credit rating will be affected.
-And you’ll be jointly liable for any interest charges and fees.
+And you’ll be jointly liable for any interest charges.

 But this is only a short-term solution.
 Sooner or later, your mortgage company will demand monthly repayments in full — along with any arrears due.
 If you have a steady income, you have the option of taking on the mortgage repayments yourself.
-However, doing so without a legal agreement in place regarding ownership of the property doesn’t improve your claim to it.
+However, without a legal agreement in place doesn’t improve your claim to the property.

 The best course of action is to appoint a solicitor to deal with the issue of property ownership.
 If you’re determined to stay in the home, you have the option of making an offer for your ex’s share.